ghostkcleung/tft_framework/tft_framework/src/BmFont.md

 - Textures: Must select "tga - Targa"
 - Compressior: Must select "none"

 Then select characters those you need.
 Usually we select all of the page of "000000 Latin".
+Save the bitmap font.
+For this example, we name it as "64_Noto_Sans_CJK_TC".

 ```cpp
 Screen scr = /* YOUR SCREEN */